Hyundai Motor Company: Hybrid and electric vehicles

 In August 2020, the company announced the launch of Ioniq as its own new electric brand and confirmed three new electric cars that will be sold under the sub-brand.
 Ioniq is Hyundai's second stand-alone brand after the Genesis.
-The new brand is going to utilise Hyundai's Electric Global Modular Platform (E-GMP), which they claims will enable "fast charging capability and plentiful driving range."
-The automaker said the first of the three new global models will be the Ioniq 5, a midsize crossover, arriving in early 2021.
-It will be followed by the Ioniq 6 sedan in late 2022, and then by the Ioniq 7, a large SUV, in early 2024.
-New models will be named numerically, with even numbers for sedans, and odd numbers for SUVs.
+The new brand is going to utilise Hyundai's Electric Global Modular Platform (E-GMP), which it claims will enable "fast charging capability and plentiful driving range."
+Hyundai Motor Group's dedicated battery-electric vehicle platform, E-GMP, underpins models including the Ioniq 5, Ioniq 6 and Ioniq 9 and supports both 400-volt and 800-volt charging.

 In December 2020, Hyundai Motor Group announced details about its E-GMP platform that will be the underpinning of new Hyundai and Kia electric vehicles starting in 2021.
-Apart from Hyundai, Ioniq, and Kia brands, it will also be used for future Genesis electric cars.
 The platform's main components is a battery pack under the cabin and an all-in-one motor, transmission, and inverter designed and developed by Hyundai.
 By bundling the components, Hyundai said, it raised the maximum speed of the motor by up to 70 percent compared to existing motors, despite its small size.
 The company claimed that it is capable to handle power output up to 600 hp from the system.

-In February 2020, Hyundai launched its first vehicle built above the E-GMP platform, the Ioniq 5.
+In February 2021, Hyundai launched its first vehicle built on the E-GMP platform, the Ioniq 5, following the platform's detailed unveiling in December 2020.
 It is the first product to be marketed under the Ioniq sub-brand.
 At its introduction, it is the most advanced electric vehicle produced by Hyundai.
 Its battery can be charged from 10 to 80 percent in 18 minutes with its 800 V charging capabilities by using a 350-kW charger.
 A five minutes charge will add 100 km to its range by WLTP standards.
 Its claimed maximum range is 480 km for the rear-wheel-drive 72.6 kWh variant.

 In July 2022, Hyundai announced its new automotive factory in South Korea, solely dedicated for electric vehicles and with production set to begin in 2025.
 It will be the first Hyundai plant to open in South Korea since 1996.

-Hyundai is currently expanding its full-electric lineup by adding the Ioniq 6 to its lineup, which debuted in Europe in the second half of 2022, and in the United States in spring of 2023.
-Hyundai is also expanding its full-electric lineup with the Ioniq 7, which is projected to hit the market in 2024.
+The Ioniq 5 was followed by the Ioniq 6 (2022; with a facelift unveiled in 2025) and the three-row flagship Ioniq 9, unveiled in Los Angeles ahead of the 2024 Los Angeles Auto Show and produced from 2025 at Hyundai Motor Group Metaplant America in Georgia.
+In 2025, Hyundai sold 961,812 electrified vehicles globally, including 275,669 EVs and 634,990 hybrids, a 27% year-on-year increase.